 Unlawful Harassment occurs when a person is made to feel intimidated, insulted or humiliated because of their race, colour, national or ethnic origin; sex; disability; sexual preference; or some other characteristic specified under anti-Discrimination or human rights legislation.
 Harassment may include behaviour, comments or images which a reasonable person would consider to be offensive, humiliating, intimidating or threatening.
 Harassment includes all forms of Sexual Harassment.

 A number of appointed University representatives across each Campus who have been trained to assist with information and advice in relation to Complaints of Discrimination, Harassment, Victimisation and Vilification.
-The list of Harassment and Diversity Contact Officers can be found under the University website links to Human Resources and the Student Equity Office.
+The list of Inclusion Officers can be found under the University website links to the People Portfolio and the Student Equity Office.

 Informal complaint or grievance

-A discussion with a Harassment and Diversity Contact Officer in regard to a Discrimination or Harassment related concern in order to receive information and explore options on resolving the concern.
+A discussion with an Inclusion Officer in regard to a Discrimination or Harassment related concern in order to receive information and explore options on resolving the concern.
 It does not involve a formal investigation or the determination of evidence.